yorku-ease/DataMigrationBenchmarkingTool/README.md

 <br />
 <p> 1.
 Change Directory ; use the 'cd' command to change your working directory to deployment/sourceserver.</p>
 <p> 2.
 Run docker compose up </p>
+<p> Now you can follow the experiments running ; you can follow the output in the source server and you can also see the logs of  consumer.py in the Kafka cluster</p>
 </details>

 ## Result